Esteban Torres: Career

 He served in the United States Army from 1949 to 1953.
 Torres came up through the United Auto Workers, ultimately serving as the international representative of UAW 1964-68 in Washington, DC.
 In addition to being active in the labor movement, he was appointed United States Ambassador to the United Nations Educational, Scientific and Cultural Organization (UNESCO), Paris, France, from 1977 to 1979 and served as a special assistant to President Jimmy Carter from 1979 to 1981.

+Congress

 Torres was unsuccessful in his attempt to win a seat in the House of Representatives in 1974, but was elected in 1982 as a Democrat.
 He served from 1983 until 1999.
 During his time in office, he prioritized issue related to Hispanics, and in 1986 he played a key role in the development and passage of the Immigration Reform and Control Act.

 He did not run for reelection in 1998 and was succeeded by Democrat Grace Napolitano.

+Later life

 He served as a member of the California Transportation Commission from 1997 to 2007.